Abstract illustration of code brackets and a document icon connected by flowing lines

 How the Credit Model Works

-FaxDrop bills in fax credits, not raw per-page metering.
-One credit covers a single outbound fax of up to 10 pages.
+FaxDrop uses credits for paid API sending, not raw per-page metering.
+One purchased or subscription credit covers a single outbound fax of up to 10 uploaded pages.
 An 11-page document uses 2 credits.
 There is no per-minute charge and no separate connection fee.
 Credits you buy never expire.

-For API workflows, that means each successful send draws down one credit per 10-page block.
-If a fax fails, the credits for that fax are refunded, so a failed send nets to zero cost.
+For paid API workflows, one purchased or subscription credit covers each outbound fax block up to 10 uploaded pages.
+A confirmed failure restores the exact credits deducted for that fax.
+An unresolved send does not.
 You can top up with credit packs or move to a subscription for higher monthly volume.
 Pricing is on the pricing page, covered in more detail below.

 For a deeper look at fax and HIPAA, read our full HIPAA compliance breakdown.